inferless/OpenHermes-2-5-Mistral-7B/README.md

 ## Quick Start
 Here is a quick start to help you get up and running with this template on Inferless.

+### Download the config-vllm and Create a runtime
+Get started by downloading the config-vllm.yaml file and go to Inferless dashboard and create a custom runtime

+Quickly add this as a Custom runtime

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.